Analysis | Trump’s illuminating defense of Kyle Rittenhouse

+The president offered his first public comments about Kyle Rittenhouse, a supporter who was charged with murder in Kenosha, Wis., as well as other Trump supporters who converged on Portland, Ore., and apparently fired paintball guns and pepper spray at protesters.

-Trump found little fault with either of them.
-He noted that at least the paint balls shot weren’t bullets and called it a “peaceful protest.”
+Trump found little fault with any of them.
+He noted that at least the paintballs weren’t bullets and called it a “peaceful protest.”

-“Well, I understand that had large numbers of people that were supporters, but that was a peaceful protest,” Trump said.
+“Well, I understand that had large numbers of people that were supporters, but that was a peaceful protest,” he said.
 “And paint is not — and paint as a defensive mechanism, paint is not bullets. … These people, they protested peacefully.
 They went in very peacefully."

-Trump then pointed to a man who identifies as an anti-fascist who is under investigation for killing a right-wing demonstrator after a Trump rally in Portland.
+Trump then pointed to a man who identifies as an anti-fascist and who is under investigation in the killing of a right-wing demonstrator after a Trump rally in Portland.

 Trump said the man “shot a young gentleman and killed him — not with paint, but with a bullet.
 And I think it’s disgraceful.”

-Trump offered no such condemnation, though, when it was noted that a supporter of him, Rittenhouse, has been charged with killing with actual bullets in Kenosha.
-In that case, Trump indicated he thought Rittenhouse’s actions might be warranted.
+The president offered no such condemnation, though, when it was noted that one of his supporters, Rittenhouse, has been charged with killing with actual bullets in Kenosha.
+Trump indicated he thought Rittenhouse’s actions might have been warranted.

-“That was an interesting situation,” Trump said.
+“That was an interesting situation,” he said.
 “You saw the same tape as I saw.
 And he was trying to get away from them.
 I guess it looks like he fell and then they very violently attacked him.
 And it was something that we’re looking at right now, and it’s under investigation.
 But I guess he was in very big trouble.
-He would have been -- probably would have been killed, but it’s under investigation."
+He would have been — probably would have been killed, but it’s under investigation."

-The exchanges highlighted the similarities in and also the differences between Trump’s and Biden’s approaches to the unrest.
+The exchanges highlighted the similarities and the differences between Trump’s and Biden’s approaches to the unrest.

 Biden has repeatedly condemned the violence that has occurred in cities across the country, often in broad terms.
 He has drawn criticism from Trump and his allies for not more specifically highlighting left-wing violence or mentioning antifa, but Biden has referenced “anarchists” and said he condemns violence on both sides of the political spectrum.
 “I condemn violence of every kind by anyone, whether on the left or the right,” Biden said Sunday.

-Trump was given his own chance to acknowledge and condemn violence perpetrated by his supporters and he notably took a hard pass — failing to even offer the broad type of denunciation that Biden has offered.
+Trump was given his own chance to acknowledge and condemn violence perpetrated by his supporters, and he notably took a hard pass — failing to even offer the broad type of denunciation that Biden has stated.

 It bears noting that there is much we don’t know about the Rittenhouse situation.
-Multiple videos show him being chased by demonstrators, though it’s not clear what preceded the videos, and prosecutors opted to charge Rittenhouse with two counts of murder and one of attempted homicide.
-Trump’s comments echo the defense offered by the 17-year-old’s attorneys, who said he “did nothing wrong” and “exercised his God-given, constitutional, common law and statutory law right to self-defense.”
+Multiple videos show him being chased by demonstrators, though it’s not clear what preceded that.
+Prosecutors charged him with two counts of murder and one count of attempted homicide.
+Trump’s comments echoed the defense put forth by the 17-year-old’s attorneys, who said he “did nothing wrong” and “exercised his God-given, constitutional, common law and statutory law right to self-defense.”

-The contrast between how Trump spoke about that situation and the others is telling.
-In that case, Trump called the actions of someone who hasn’t been charged “disgraceful”; in the case of Rittenhouse and the supporters who apparently fired paintball guns and pepper spray at protesters, his first inclination was to defend them and suggest they were acting understandably under their circumstances.
+The contrast between how Trump spoke about that situation vs. the others is telling.
+In the Portland case, he called the actions of someone who hasn’t been charged “disgraceful”; in the case of Rittenhouse and the supporters who apparently fired paintballs and pepper spray at protesters, he defended them and suggested they were acting understandably under the circumstances.

 Trump offered similar comments Sunday after videos surfaced showing his supporters in Portland.